-Meanwhile, a bond hearing that was supposed to happen on Tuesday for Fotis Dulos was held at Stamford Superior Court on Wednesday.
+Meanwhile, an emergency bond hearing that was supposed to happen on Tuesday for Fotis Dulos has been moved to Wednesday.

-There have been concerns over a bond company backing Fotis Dulos’ $6 million bond and the collateral that was put up.
+There were concerns over a bond company backing Fotis Dulos’ $6 million bond and the collateral that was put up.

 Fotis Dulos was airlifted to a hospital in the Bronx on Tuesday afternoon after he suffered from carbon monoxide poisoning, officials confirmed.

 At last check, he was in critical condition.